 2. Natural Dog Company Skin Soother Balm Winter Formula

-- Winter-Specific Formula: Targets dryness from cold air and heating
+- Winter-specific formula: Targets dryness from cold air and wind

-- Plant-Based Ingredients: Includes coconut oil, calendula, and chamomile
+- Plant-based ingredients: Includes coconut oil, calendula, chamomile, and vitamin E

-- Fast Absorbing Balm: Melts into skin without heavy residue
+- Easy, fast-absorbing application: Melts into skin without leaving heavy residue

 3. Raw Paws Virgin Organic Coconut Oil